-The EPS growth for this quarter relative to the same quarter a year earlier for TAP (115.15%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-TAP passes the first requirement.
+Although TAP's EPS growth for this quarter relative to the same quarter a year earlier (-8.33%) is below the minimum 18% that this methodology likes to see, earnings have been accelerating over the past 4 quarters.
+This is a very positive sign, and therefore TAP passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]